GautamGupta/bb-legacy-plugins/nicer-permalinks/trunk/readme.txt

 = Option #1: automatic update =

-* Open terminal, go into bbPress root folder and change `.htaccess` permissions: `sudo chmod -v 666 .htaccess`

-* Go to plugin folder and change `nicer-htaccess` permissions: `sudo chmod -v 666 nicer-htaccess`
+* Change `.htaccess` permissions to read+write.

+* Change `nicer-htaccess` permissions the same way.

 * Activate plugin.

-* Restore original files permissions (usually "644").
-Remember to set them back to "666" before deactivating the plugin, though.
+* Restore original permissions (usually read only).
+Remember to set them back to read+write before deactivating the plugin!

 = Option #2: manual update =

-* Open `.htaccess`, replace all its content with `nicer-htaccess` content and save.
+* Backup your `.htaccess`.

+* Copy `nicer-htaccess` into your bbPress root directory.

+* Rename it `.htaccess`.

 * Activate plugin.

 == Frequently Asked Questions ==

-= Search links are broken. =
+= Error on deactivation =

-* I know; <a href="http://trac.bbpress.org/ticket/1212">bbPress 1.0.3 will fix this</a>, meanwhile you may edit lines 942-943 of `/bb-includes/class.bb-query.php` turning every `forum-id` into `forum_id` <a href="http://bbpress.org/forums/topic/broken-forum-search-forum-id-vs-forum_id#post-61715">as described here</a>.

-= "Relevant posts" search links are still broken. =

-* I know; <a href="http://trac.bbpress.org/ticket/1222">bbPress 1.0.3 will fix even this</a>, meanwhile you may edit `search.php` in your bbPress root directory turning the first `topic` word at line 15 into `post`.
+* If you performed manual update: first restore your original `.htaccess` and then deactivate the plugin.

+* If you performed automatic update: did you set both `.htaccess` and `nicer-htaccess` permissions to read+write before plugin deactivation?

 == License ==